occam-ra/occam/doc/occam-structure.md

 ### Overview of existing design

 The current structure of OCCAM appears to date to about 2000 (see the Design Proposal document which contains references to some of the existing core classes).
 The application design and implementation is not well-documented.
-This document reflects an initial attempt at providing some transparency on the OCCAM structure, and helping developers new to the project (capstone team members or others) to get oriented without having to spend an excessive amount of time digging through the code.
+This document reflects an initial attempt at providing some transparency on the OCCAM structure, and helping developers new to the project (capstone team members or others) to get oriented without having to spend an excessive amount of time digging through the code (though there's no perfect substitute for spending time with the code).

 OCCAM consists of a core of functionality, implemented in custom C++ classes, which is wrapped in Python (apparently using SWIG, a package which automatically generates the code needed for the wrapping, saving laborious hand-coding of API function calls).
 The python wrapper consists primarily of ocUtils, a very lightweight helper class which mostly passes parameters to the C++ objects which perform nearly all of the RA computation and generate some/most (though not all) of the output.
-In some places there is high-level logic (though almost no actual RA computation) handled by python functions - see, for example, doFit() at ocutils.py(684).
+In some places there is high-level logic (though almost no actual RA computation) handled by python functions - see below under "Python Wrapping" for an example.

 ![(UML diagram)](https://www.guydcutting.com/images/OCCAM-structure.png)